Bylaws

 ← Back to dictionary

-What happens if bylaws are not followed?
+What happens if bylaws are violated?

-How often should bylaws be updated?
+How often should bylaws be reviewed?

 Related words